meltano/meltano/docs/src/_guide/integration.md

 Note that if you already have a state file you'd like to use, it can be provided explicitly using [`meltano elt`](/reference/command-line-interface#elt)'s `--state` option or the [`state` extractor extra](/concepts/plugins#state-extra).

-If you'd like to manually inspect a pipeline's state for debugging purposes, or so that you can store it somewhere other than the system database and explicitly pass it along to the next invocation, you can dump it to [STDOUT](<https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)>) or a file using [`meltano elt`](/reference/command-line-interface#elt)'s `--dump=state` option.
+If you'd like to manually inspect a pipeline's state for debugging purposes, or so that you can store it somewhere other than the system database and explicitly pass it along to the next invocation, you can dump it to [STDOUT](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) or a file using [`meltano elt`](/reference/command-line-interface#elt)'s `--dump=state` option.

+If you know the `job_id` of the relevant job, you can also manually view and edit state using [the `meltano state` CLI command](/reference/command-line-interface#state).

 <div class="notification is-info">
   <p><strong>Not seeing state picked up after a failed run?</strong></p>